bem/bem-components/common.blocks/radio-group/radio-group.en.md

 Type: `Array`.

-Specifies a set of the selected radio switches values.
+Specifies a set of values for the selected radio switches.

 ```js
 {